All Products

 2. In the left navigation pane, click Bucket Settings > Transfer Acceleration.

-3. Click the toggle next to Transfer Acceleration.
-Read the prompt in the dialog box carefully, then click OK.
+3. Click the toggle next to Transfer Acceleration, then click OK in the confirmation dialog box.

-It takes about 30 minutes for transfer acceleration to take effect globally.
-Wait until it is fully active before running verification tests.
+It takes about 30 minutes for the change to take effect globally.
+Wait until propagation completes before running verification tests.
+Your existing public endpoints remain fully functional during and after this period.

 Public-read and public-read-write buckets